Rookout/docs/docs/rooks-setup.md

 **Note:** Rookout only supports LTS (Long Time Support) versions of Node.js.

+## Transpiling and Source Maps

+If you are transpiling your JavaScript/TypeScript on the fly (using [babel-node](https://babeljs.io/docs/en/babel-node) or a similar tool), Rookout debugging should work out of the box.

+If you are transpiling your JavaScript/TypeScript before execution (for instance in your CI/CD), you must include the source map files (usually `app.map.js`) in your deployment in order to debug it with Rookout.
+Rookout also supports inline source maps.

+To make sure Rookout can validate the source file matches the file you are tryring to debug using hash comparison, we recommend building your source map with the full source code.

+For [Weback](https://webpack.js.org/) we recommend the `source-map` and `inline-source-map` options for [devtool](https://webpack.js.org/configuration/devtool/).
+For [babel-cli](https://babeljs.io/docs/en/babel-cli) we recommend the `--source-maps` or `--source-maps inline` flags.

 ## Source Commit Detection

 Source commit detection functionality is currently not supported for Node.js.

 ## Serverless and PaaS